 An absolute classic.
 Freestyle Motocross is responsible for your nickname, tell us what sparked your interest in racing 2-wheels at such a young age?

-Mum and I lived in a small one bedroom unit but every weekend we would head to my Aunty's farm where mum would ride her horse.
-Mum bought me a clapped out old DS80 2stroke farm bike - that to me was the absolute dream!
-I would thrash it, crash it, break it but then have to try figure out how to fix it myself with no father around so I have been self-taught since being a grom.
-I went through a few bikes and raced very competitively through my teens running at the pointy end of the field.
-Unfortunately racing got too expensive for Mum to keep up with the maintenance and she hated seeing me in hospital all the time so I would fill my time building Rotary Engines and swapping them into different old cars.
+Mum and I lived in a small one-bedroom unit, but every weekend we’d visit my Aunty’s farm, where Mum would ride her horse.
+She bought me a beat-up DS80 farm bike, which was a dream!
+I’d ride it hard, crash, and fix it myself since there was no dad around—I've been self-taught since then.
+I raced competitively through my teens, but it became too expensive for Mum to keep up with, and she hated seeing me in the hospital.
+So, I spent my time building Rotary Engines and swapping them into old cars.

 What brought on the transition to drifting and what is it about the sport that you love?